mdtate/mirdata/README.md

 MiRComb and miRData code is stored at GitHub: https://github.com/mariavica/mircomb; https://github.com/mariavica/mirdata.

-In the Session Info section of the Vignette you can check the exact versions of the packages used.
+In the Session Info section of the Vignette (http://mircomb.sourceforge.net/documentation.html) you can check the exact versions of the packages used on the last version.
 If you are a GitHub user, you can fork the repository and make changes on a separate branch.
 These changes can be later incorporated to the main repository with a pull request.

 Basic guide to GitHub users: https://guides.github.com/activities/hello-world/.